 Discover the types of habitat in which Ophthalmosaurus icenicus lived and the contemporary animals that shared its environment.

 Get reference information for Ophthalmosaurus icenicus.

 The eye socket of Ophthalmosaurus contains a ring of small bones which indicate the large size of the eye.

 A life restoration model of Ophthalmosaurus

 An old display of Ophthalmosaurus icenicus together with skeletons and skulls of marine crocodiles that shared its habitat.

 A fore-paddle of Ophthalmosaurus.
 The single bone at the top is the upper arm bone, the humerus.
 Ichthyosaurs evolved a large number of small round ‘finger’ bones to support a broad fin.

 Ophthalmosaurus icenicus was a large, deep-diving ichthyosaur.
-This 4 metre long skeleton is on display in the Museum’s Central Hall.
+This 4 metre long skeleton is on display in the Museum’s Hintze Hall (formerly the Central Hall).